backupbrain/jsango-querybuilder/README.md

 SELECT * FROM `user` LEFT JOIN ( `post` );
 ```

-Example 6: Fetching a single user's name and a post where the email is known, ordering by descending height.
+Example 6: Fetching a single user's name a post where the email is known, ordering by descending height.
 ```javascript
 const query = new QueryBuilder('user')
     .get({ email__endswith: '@example.com', age__gt: 21 })